Vue.js for UI Components Creation

 Vue.js is a JavaScript framework that is very convenient for UI components creation in Aitheon Apps Editor.

-The sample UI component creates a simple button, that passes on a string type message (The standard button doesn't do this - it works differently).
+The sample UI component creates a simple button, that passes on a string type message (The standard doesn't do this - it works differently).

 The sample project, which you can use as a template, contains two components folders: example-button (a UI component sample) and example-uppercase.